Billionaire Profile

 CEO of Calico

-Became CEO of Calico.
+Became CEO of Calico, an Alphabet Inc. venture.

 Philanthropy & Social Impact

-Serves on the board of directors.
+Serves on the boards of various scientific and philanthropic organizations.

 Business Philosophy & Leadership